 Just as I learned that math studies could not be avoided in the real world, even if you try to unschool it by tossing out the math workbooks for six months (like we did), the world is also covered in science.

 Natural sciences, like pond studies, algae growth and frog life cycles, astronomy studies, learning constellations and moon phases, chemical sciences, practicing vinegar-baking soda volcanoes outside and recognizing chemical elements or compounds around us, biological sciences like the reproduction cycle and the brain function, physical sciences, like gravitational pull and why if the textbook dropped from seventeen feet above the main floor will likely kill your toddler brother.

 We have used Apologia textbooks and workbooks since my oldest was in her older elementary years.
 At the time, I thought it was a bit detailed.
 I was right.
 It was a bit detailed for the oldest child because she wasn’t as interested in the sciences.
 But that was looking through the eyes of just one of my children.
 My other children thoroughly enjoyed the study of marine animals or zoology and astronomy.

 Having enjoyed biology in high school and pursued nursing sciences in university myself, I was most interested in equipping my kids with the option of a reputable and detailed science course that Apologia offers.

 Understanding that my science interested daughter is academic and studious by nature, I share with you what she says about Apologia:

-Once a week, she and another gal hold a study group on-line too.
-“This is helpful to committing time to studying.”
+Once a week, she and another gal hold a study group online too.
+“This is helpful to committing time to study.”